14 Top-Rated Weekend Getaways from New York City

 There's plenty of entertainment on offer to keep you occupied all weekend long.
 From performances at the McCarter Theater Center to plays at the Princeton Garden Theatre, you won't be at a loss for things to see.
 History lovers will enjoy a trip to Princeton Battlefield State Park and the Morven Museum and Garden.

-The Nassau Inn is the top place to stay in Princeton.
-A charming retreat located in Palmer Square, this sweet inn may look small and historic from the outside, but it's been updated to a level of modernity all current guests will enjoy.
-If you'd rather experience a quaint B&B, then The Peacock Inn will be more your style.
-Luxurious and elegant, this 16-room boutique hotel boasts a convenient, central location and a restaurant so good, it attracts guests from all over.
+If you're looking for a special place to stay, the Nassau Inn is a charming retreat located in Palmer Square.
+This sweet inn may look small and historic from the outside, but it's been updated to a level of modernity all current guests will enjoy.

 Ocean City offers one of the best New Jersey beaches for families.
 At this dry town, you don't have to worry about obnoxious revelers loudly strolling the 2.5-mile boardwalk or jostling for space on the miles of soft, sandy beach.
 Also, lifeguards are on duty between Memorial Day and Sunfest Weekend (usually the third weekend after Labor Day) to ensure your kids are safe.